rkterungwa16/inverted-index-api/README.md

 ## Introduction
 *  **`inverted-index-api`** is an App powered by Node.js.
-*  It has the following features;
+*  It has the following features:
-  *  Can create an index of words with the document and file location
+  *  Can create an index of words with the document and file location.
+  *  Can Search for words in documents and files.

 ## Dependencies

-### Back End Dependencies
 *  This app's functionality depends on multiple Python packages including;
   *  **[Node.js](http://nodejs.org/download/)** - The application is written in this server-side JavaScript environment.
   *  **[Dotenv](https://github.com/motdotla/dotenv)** - Loads environment variables from a .env file into process.env.